-The Council meets the third Monday of each month, unless a holiday conflicts, from 7:00 pm to 8:30 pm at the Oak Knoll Clubhouse located at 28192 O’Neill Drive, Ladera Ranch, CA 92694
+The Council meets the third Monday of every other month, unless a holiday conflicts, from 7:00 pm to 8:30 pm at the Oak Knoll Clubhouse located at 28192 O’Neill Drive, Ladera Ranch, CA 92694

 Our Next Public Meeting will be

-Please, join the Ladera Ranch Civic Council for its upcoming meeting, on Monday, November 18 at 7pm.
+Update: this meeting has been postponed.
+Please join the Ladera Ranch Civic Council for its upcoming meeting, on Monday, March 16 at 7pm.
 We meet at the Oak Knoll Clubhouse.
 The agenda for the meeting will be posted not less than 72 hours in advance of the meeting.
-Residents can view the agenda here – November 2019 Agenda
+Residents can view the agenda here – March 16, 2020 Agenda

 LRCC Election Results

 Congratulations to Joe Brenneman, Margaret Novak and Rosemary Scott, who were elected to the Ladera Ranch Civic Council.
 Councilmember Scott will join incumbents Chair Brenneman and Novak, along with Councilmembers Gow, Boutwell, Ramsey and Vice Chair Redd, whose seats were not up for reelection.
 Your Council looks forward to serving the Ladera Ranch community!

 LRCC & Ladera Rancho Chamber of Commerce announce the “SLOW your roll” campaign